flarebyte/baldrick-rebec/DATABASES.md

     password: ""
   admin:
     username: admin
-    password_temp: ""   # Temporary only; remove after use
+    password: ""        # Admin password used for admin operations
 ```

 - If your OpenSearch is secured via TLS and auth: